-The specific objectives of the building height development standard, as specified in clause 4.3 of the Parramatta Local Environmental Plan 2011 are identified below.
+The specific objectives of the floor space ratio development standard, as specified in clause 4.4(1) of the Parramatta Local Environmental Plan 2011 are identified below.
 A comment on the proposal's consistency with each objective is also provided.